 The cloud is only projected to become more popular and more common in years to come.
 In fact, 95 percent of organizations are using a cloud in some way, and the market is supposed to increase 22 percent annually according to SD Times.

-In software development, the cloud provides an easy-access, remote testing environment to produce real user scenarios.
-As organizations consider the benefits of the cloud, here are some signs that tell you it’s time to use it for browser testing.
+In software development, cloud testing provides an easy-access, remote testing environment to produce real user scenarios.
+As organizations consider the benefits of the cloud testing, here are some signs that tell you it’s time to use it for browser testing.

 - You’re starting a business – One of the best times to check your web design across browsers are in the early stages a.k.a the exploratory tests.
 New companies should ensure they establish the UI of their website to look and function responsively across multiple devices when quality can make or break a business reputation.

 - You have a hard time keeping up with all the tech – Software testing is not what it used to be.
 With so many new browsers, OS versions, and devices coming out all the time, it can be difficult to keep track of all the configurations you need to test on.
-In the cloud, new releases are added for you so you don’t even have to think about it.
+With cloud testing, new releases are added for you so you don’t even have to think about it.

 - You’re scaling your team – You had QA all figured out when you had just one (albeit really talented) tester.
 But, as your company scales, so must your testing team.
 When everyone’s trying to complete different tasks that all seem to be of top priority at the same time, the cloud gives you more room to accommodate growing pains.
 Since everyone has access to the same devices at once, you can ensure you’re supplying your growing team with the resources they require.

 - You have testers in different offices – Similarly, it’s a little bit difficult to share the capabilities of your device lab among a QA team that’s spread out among different cities, countries, and continents.
-Testing in a cloud provides one platform that further encourages communication through different departments and remote teams with integrations like Slack sharing.
+Cloud testing provides one platform that further encourages communication between different departments and remote teams with integrations like Slack sharing.

 - Your customers are getting demanding – Has your customer support team been extra stressed out lately?
 Are you getting user reports saying that your website is slow, or there’s a bug, or it’s not working on their browser?
 Your customers have high expectations of you.
 They might be using a wider variety of devices than you think, and it’s compromising their interaction with your web application.